 Ohio Gov. Mike DeWine has appointed Christian Palich of Plain City, Ohio, to the Kent State University Board of Trustees.
 Palich will serve through May 16, 2031.
 He succeeds Virginia Addicott, who completed her nine-year term on the Board.

-A Kent State alumnus, Palich is vice president of public affairs for the firm Taft, Stettinius & Hollister, where he advocates on behalf of clients in multiple sectors in Washington, D.C.; Columbus, Ohio; and states across the country.
+A Kent State alumnus, Palich is vice president of public affairs for the firm Taft, Stettinius & Hollister, where he advocates on behalf of clients in multiple sectors in Washington, D.C.; Columbus, Ohio; and states across the nation.
 He is a proud Northeast Ohio native, born and raised in Cortland, Ohio, where he attended Maplewood High School.

 Palich earned a bachelor’s degree in political science in 2009 from Kent State.
 Upon graduation, he began his professional career on the first campaign for U.S. Rep. Bill Johnson.
 Palich served several years in a variety of roles on Capitol Hill as well as in the U.S. representative’s district office, gaining valuable experience in public policy and the legislative process.

 In 2013, Palich was selected as president of the Ohio Coal Association, the state’s oldest energy trade association.
 He led that organization for nearly four years, advocating policymakers at both the state and federal levels.
 In 2016, he was named one of the “20 People to Know in Energy” by Columbus Business First.